 On the other hand, a baryon free hot system can also be a matter of interest to know its transport coefficients values.
 It is believed that our early universe went through this state, just after few micro second from big-bang.
 RHIC experiments at BNL, USA and LHC experiments at CERN, Switzerland had reached this high temperature and baryon free zone and their experimental data~\cite{RHIC1,RHIC2,LHC1,LHC2,LHC3,LHC4} indicate that the matter almost behave like a nearly perfect fluid.
 A very small values of shear viscosity to entropy density ratio $\eta/s$ corresponds to this nature and this small values of $\eta/s$ has been searched as input guess values in viscous hydrodynamic model analysis during the matching experimental data of elliptic flow~\cite{hydro_rev,hydro_rev2,hydro_rev3}.
 This small value of $\eta/s$ from experimental side throws a challenge to the theoretical side, where microscopic calculations of $\eta/s$ for quark matter can be done.
 Estimated values of $\eta/s$ from perturbative quantum chromodynamics (pQCD) at leading order~\cite{pQCD1,pQCD2} are found to be quite larger than its experimental value.
 However, Ref.~\cite{pQCD3} has recently found a significant drop of this value in next-to-leading order calculation but at the end of the article, the possibility of non-perturbative components in $\eta/s$ has not been ruled out.
 The non-perturbative temperature domain of QCD can be well mimicked by effective QCD model calculations like Nambu\textendash\,Jona-Lasinio (NJL) model and quark-meson (QM) models.
-Refs~\cite{G_IFT,G_IFT2,G_CAPSS,Weise2,LKW,klevansky,klevansky2,Redlich_NPA,HMPQM1,HMPQM2,Marty,Deb} have been gone through this type microscopic calculations of shear viscosity via different effective QCD models.
-Among them, Refs.~\cite{G_IFT,G_IFT2,G_CAPSS,Weise2,LKW,klevansky,klevansky2,Redlich_NPA,Marty,Deb} have adopted NJL model, Ref.~\cite{Kinkar_PNJL} has gone through its Polyakov extension version.
+In Refs~\cite{G_IFT,G_IFT2,G_CAPSS,Weise2,LKW,klevansky,klevansky2,Redlich_NPA,HMPQM1,HMPQM2,Marty,Deb,Kinkar_PNJL}, this type microscopic calculation of shear viscosity via different effective QCD models has been performed.
+Among them, Refs.~\cite{G_IFT,G_IFT2,G_CAPSS,Weise2,LKW,klevansky,klevansky2,Redlich_NPA,Marty,Deb} have adopted NJL model, Ref.~\cite{Kinkar_PNJL} has further incorporated the background gauge field through its Polyakov extended version.
 There are many possible additional sources by which NJL model can be modified into different versions.
 For example, addition of vector interaction, Polyakov loop extension, entangled Polyakov loop extensions can modify the NJL model structure.
-In present article, we have tried to investigate the impact of the different additional sources of NJL model on $\eta/s$ calculations as well as for other transport coefficients like electrical and thermal conductivities.
+In present article, we have tried to investigate the impact of the different additional sources of NJL model on $\eta/s$ calculations as well as for other transport coefficients like bulk viscosity, electrical conductivity and thermal conductivity.